nest/nest-simulator/doc/guides/guide_structurally_spatial_networks.rst

 schemes there exists additional connection parameters for spatially distributed NodeCollections.

-In many cases when connecting layers, a mask will be specified.
+In many cases when connecting spatially distributed NodeCollections, a mask will be specified.
 Mask specifications are described in Sec. \ :ref:`3.3 <sec:conn_masks>`.
 Only neurons within the mask are considered as potential sources or targets.
-If no mask is given, all neurons in the respective layer are considered sources or targets.
+If no mask is given, all neurons in the respective NodeCollection are considered sources or targets.

 Here is a simple example, cf. :numref:`fig_conn1`